timurtu/create-barrel-file/README.md

 ## What's a barrel file?

-A barrel file is an `index.js` that exports everything from a directory.
-This allows us to import __named exports__ directly from that directory instead of referencing the filename.
+A barrel file makes it easier to import JavaScript code.
+It's an `index.js` that exports all __named exports__ from all files in its directory.
+This allows us to import __named exports__ directly from that directory instead of referencing specific filenames.

+## Example

-A simple barrel file located in the `src/components` directory.
+The following is a barrel file located in the `src/components` directory.
+It says to export everything contained in the files located in the `src/components` directory.

 ```javascript
 export * from './Container'